microsoft/FluidFramework/experimental/dds/tree2/docs/Shared Tree Philosophy.md

     Using the libraries should teach what is needed when its needed rather than requiring collaboration specific knowledge or experience as a prerequisite.
     The learning curve should be fast enough to be productive on day one, both for maintaining existing experiences or authoring new ones.

--   Adopt Shared Tree without concern for having to migrate to another solution due to hitting limitations.

-    This means that if a developer wants to make a change that interacts with collaboration, the fact that their application is powered by shared tree will not be a limiting factor on what can be achieved.
-    This includes compatibility between different application or version of an applications, scalability, availability, merge quality etc.
-    More concretely, if faced with a new application collaboration requirement, it should be practical to either build it on top of shared tree or extend shared tree to support it.
-    Doing this should not require major reworking of either the application or shared tree implementations, not require extending it in a way that the upstream shared tree would not be willing to maintain.

 -   Avoid common pitfalls of collaborative software.

     Collaboration often introduces subtle requirements, especially around compatibility, updates, offline use, error cases, persistance and concurrency.